Drop Shot Rig: All You Need To Know About Drop Shotting for Bass

 Fishing Cover

 For this technique to work, you need to have a spinning rod and reel because it will help you get the perfect vertical drop.
-From there, you’ll want to drag the drop shot weight across the bottom until you bump into something.
-Once that happens, you can shake the line around for a few seconds and see if you get any attention.

 Drag It

-If you have no idea where the bass are, but you’re determined to catch some with your drop shot, then you’ll want to give this method a try.
 A lot of experts say that they won’t bite if you jig it around on the bottom, but they bite when you drag it.
 Maybe it’s because you’re creating a louder disturbance, but who knows.

-Anyway, professional anglers use this drop shotting technique, so I would recommend giving it a try.
 Pitch your bait and let it sink to the bottom.
 Once it hits bottom, simply retrieve it fast enough to drag the weight across the base of the water.

-It’s no doubt that drop shotting provides a great strategy for the lake and ponds that are overfished.
+There’s no doubt that drop shotting provides a great strategy for the lake and ponds that are overfished.
 In my opinion, the best time to test out a drop shot is when you’re not having luck with anything else.

 By this point, you should understand just about everything you could want to know about drop shotting for bass.
 Here are a few key points to remember.

-• Choose the right size weight, too heavy or too light will mess up your presentation
+• Choose the right size weight – too heavy or too light will mess up your presentation

 • I recommend using Berkley Gulp!
 Worms rigged waggy style